Detection of Core-Periphery Structure in Networks Using Spectral Methods and Geodesic Paths: An Objective Function for Detecting Core--Periphery Structure

 A natural choice for an objective function to detect core--periphery structure is to maximize the number of edges between pairs of core vertices and also between core and peripheral vertices, while allowing as few edges as possible between pairs of peripheral vertices.
 In other words, our approach is complementary to that of the graph-cut objective function (\ref{cutObj}).
 However, instead of minimizing the number of cut edges across the core and periphery sets (i.e., across clusters), we maximize the connectivity between pairs of core vertices and between core and peripheral vertices while minimizing the connectivity between pairs of peripheral vertices.
 We thus want to maximize

 Our aim is to find a partition $\{V_C,V_P\}$ of the vertex set $V$ that maximizes \mbox{CP-connectivity}$(V_C,V_P)$, under the constraint that $\vert V_C \vert , \vert V_P \vert \geq b$, where $b$ is the minimum number of core or peripheral vertices (hence, $n-b$ is the maximum number of core or peripheral vertices) to avoid a large imbalance between the sizes of the core and periphery sets.
 In other words, we seek a balanced partition, and a higher value of $b$ indicates a smaller difference between the sizes of the core and periphery sets.
 This constraint is required to avoid a trivial solution in which all of the vertices are placed in the core set.
 Furthermore, note that the objective function \eqref{cpobj1} has only one variable because of the constraint $E(V_C,V_C) + E(V_C,V_P) + E(V_P,V_P) = m$.
 In practice, we have found this approach to be rather unstable in the sense that \eqref{cpobj1} often attains its maximum at $|V_C| = b$ or $|V_P| = b$.
-It thereby leads to disproportionately-sized sets of core and peripheral vertices compared to the ``ground truth'' in problems with planted core--periphery structure [e.g., from the block model $G(p_{cc},p_{cp},p_{pp},n_c,n_p)$].
+It thereby leads to disproportionately-sized sets of core and peripheral vertices compared to the ``ground truth'' in problems with planted core--periphery structure (e.g., from the block model $G(p_{cc},p_{cp},p_{pp},n_c,n_p)$, where we recall (see Section \ref{sec:PathCore}) that $n_c$ (respectively, $n_p$) denotes the size of the core (respectively, periphery) sets, $p_{cc}$ is the probability that there is an edge between a given pair of core nodes, $p_{cp}$ is the probability that there is an edge between a core node and a peripheral node, and $p_{pp}$ is the probability that there is an edge between a pair of peripheral nodes.
 This situation is analogous to the trivial solution that one obtains for unconstrained graph-partitioning problems.
-We have been able to alleviate this problem (though not completely) by incorporating a normalization term in the spirit of the normalized cut function \eqref{ncutObj}.
+We have been able to ameliorate this problem (though not remove it completely) by incorporating a normalization term in the spirit of the normalized cut function \eqref{ncutObj}.
 Instead of maximizing the number of edges between core vertices and between core and peripheral vertices while minimizing the number of edges between peripheral vertices, we choose to maximize the edge \emph{density} among core vertices and between core and peripheral vertices while minimizing the edge density among peripheral vertices.
 Finally, we also add a term to the objective function that penalizes imbalances between the sizes of the core and periphery sets (or penalizes a deviation from the expected proportion of core vertices) if such information is available.
 The maximization of our new objective function is over the set of all possible partitions of the vertex set into two disjoint sets (the core set $V_C$ and the periphery set $V_P$).
 The function is

 where